 The following vaccines are considered safe to give to women who might be at risk of infection:

-- Influenza — This vaccine can prevent serious illness in the mother during pregnancy.
-You can receive the vaccine at any stage of your pregnancy.
+Influenza — This vaccine can prevent serious illness in the mother during pregnancy.
+You can receive the injectable vaccine at any stage of your pregnancy.
 The nasal vaccine is not recommended during pregnancy because it is a live vaccine.

 Which vaccines should pregnant women avoid?

-The following vaccines can potentially be transmitted to the unborn child and might result in miscarriage, premature birth, or birth defects.
+Some of the following vaccines can potentially be transmitted to the unborn child and might result in miscarriage, premature birth, or birth defects.
 Others are not used because there is not enough experience with their long-term safety in pregnant women:

-- Hepatitis A — The safety of this vaccine hasn’t been determined and it should be avoided during pregnancy.
-Women at high risk for exposure to this virus should discuss the risks and benefits with their doctors.
+Hepatitis A — The safety of this vaccine hasn't been determined; therefore, it is not routinely recommended during pregnancy.
+Women at high risk for exposure to this virus should discuss the risks and benefits with their doctor.

-- Measles, Mumps, Rubella (MMR) — Women should wait at least one month to become pregnant after receiving these live-virus vaccines.
+Measles, Mumps, Rubella (MMR) — Women should wait at least one month to become pregnant after receiving these live-virus vaccines.
 If the initial rubella test shows you are rubella non-immune, then you will be given the vaccine after delivery.
 If needed, it is best to obtain this vaccination before a planned pregnancy, as developing diseases such as rubella during pregnancy can lead to the death or disability of the fetus.

-- Varicella — This vaccine, used to prevent chicken pox, should be given at least one month before pregnancy.
+Varicella — This vaccine, used to prevent chicken pox, should be given at least one month before pregnancy.
 If needed, it is best to obtain this vaccination before a planned pregnancy, as developing chicken pox during pregnancy can lead to severe disease, potentially harming both mom and baby.

 What side effects can I expect after a vaccination?